fmalina/revisions-blocl/activism/signals.md

 There are those in Brussels and European capitals who believe that the old social contract may have evolved around democracy, but the new social contract in Europe may have to be imposed on the people.
-After all, according to these elites, the public doesn’t know that this is in their best interest.
+After all, according to these elites, the public doesn't know that this is in their best interest.

 The social contract is also being renegotiated in Britain.
 The government has chosen to rely on lower interest rates, devaluation of the currency, and